 Well that’s it.
-Last night was my first night alone with the baby as my wife had her first night shift.
+Last night was my first night as a dad alone with our breastfed baby.
+The only reason I make a point of her being breastfed is because I’m obviously lacking something when it comes to breastfeeding.
+And that’s breasts.
+That’s obviously a pretty big deal when you consider that she still wake multiple times in the night to feed.
 It was something that I was seriously apprehensive about, but in the end it wasn’t actually too bad.
-Here she is sound asleep in her next to me cot.
+Here she is sound asleep in her next-to-me cot.

 Isabelle’s used to having me until around 8pm before my wife is home from work.
 By that time she’s usually sound asleep and my wife doesn’t really have anything to do.
 Maybe she might stir and my wife will simply breastfeed her back to sleep, but that’s it.